Rogue ocean waves and the St. Petersburg paradox: INTRODUCTION

-Rogue waves are exceptionally large naturally occurring waves; ranging from ocean surface waves \cite{Zakharov,Dematteis} to waves in optics \cite{Solli} Bose-Einstein condensates \cite{Bludov}, plasmas \cite{Bailung}, and even in finance \cite{Yan}.
+Rogue waves are exceptionally large, naturally occurring waves, ranging from ocean surface waves \cite{Zakharov,Dematteis} to waves in optics \cite{Solli}, Bose-Einstein condensates \cite{Bludov}, plasmas \cite{Bailung}, and even finance \cite{Yan}.
 Although their emergence is infrequent, encounters with them are often catastrophic, underpinning the need to anticipate them.

+Considerable progress has been made over the last 70 years in understanding and forecasting rogue waves.
+Yet, ambiguities still exist regarding how well the established models fit observations, particularly when the number of waves becomes large \cite{Solli,Forristall,Steinmeyer, kharif, Christou, Dudley2}.

-To predict rogue waves, a robust model is needed to relate the heights of waves to the number of waves $N$ in the set.
-It is standard practice to monitor the maximum normalized wave height, $H_{max}/H_{s}$, where $H_{max}$ is the maximum wave height and $H_{s}$ is the significant wave height, defined as the average height of the 1/3$^{rd}$ largest waves in a given period $T$.
-Rogue waves are those whose height is at least twice the significant wave height, where $H/H_{s}>2$.
-We define $H_{max}$ as either the largest wave per period, $H_{max}^{T}$, or the largest wave encountered in $N$ waves, $H_{max}^{N}$.
+To predict rogue waves, an effective description is needed to relate the heights of waves to the number of waves $N$ in a set.
+It is standard practice to monitor the maximum normalized wave height, $H_{max}/H_{s}$, where $H_{max}$ is the maximum wave height and $H_{s}$ is the significant wave height.
+The significant wave height $H_{s}$ is the average height of the highest 1/3$^{rd}$ of the waves in the set.
+Rogue waves are those whose height $H$ is at least twice the significant wave height, that is, where $H/H_{s}>2$.
+Typically, rogue waves appear in sets where $N$ is large and increase in height with increasing $N$.

-Historically, two models have been used to forecast $H_{max}/H_{s}$ for ocean surface waves.
+While many models have been developed to predict $H_{max}/H_{s}$ for ocean surface waves, at least two models have emerged over time which agree well with observations.
 The Rayleigh model \cite{LONGUETHIGGINS}, developed by Longuet-Higgins, is based on the postulate that rogue waves arise as the sum of contributions from a large number of smaller waves with random phases.
-Making use of the Rayleigh distribution, it predicts a combination of a power law and a logarithmic dependence, $H_{max}/H_{s}=\alpha \sqrt{ln(N)}+\beta$ where $\alpha$ and $\beta$ are constants.
-The Weibull model \cite{Forristall}, introduced and empirically justified for ocean waves by Forristall, predicts a power law dependence, $H_{max}/H_{s}=\alpha N^{\beta}$.
+Making use of the Rayleigh distribution, it proposes a square root and logarithm dependence to predict the most probable value, $H_{max}/H_{s}=\alpha \sqrt{ln(N)}+\beta$ where $\alpha$ and $\beta$ are constants.
+The Weibull model \cite{Forristall}, introduced and empirically justified for ocean waves by Forristall, predicts a generalized combination of a power law and logarithmic dependence, $H_{max}/H_{s}=\alpha (ln(N))^{\beta}$.

-Ambiguities exist for these models as $N$ becomes large; there are also open questions regarding the underlying mechanisms \cite{Solli,Forristall,Steinmeyer, kharif}.

-Here we propose an empirical connection between the St. Petersburg paradox \cite{RN1372} and wave heights based on our studies of available wave data.